legendsovermyths/beyond-bigo/src/data/patternMatchingSteroidsBlog.md

 ## Experimenting with Trie

-So I'm sitting there, watching my CPU slowly die, when I remembered something from my competitive programming days.
+So I'm sitting there, watching my CPU slowly die, when I remembered something from my college days.
 There's this data structure called a trie — basically a tree where each path from root to leaf spells out a word.

 But let me explain this properly because it's actually brilliant.